weismanm12/finances-database/README.md

 The transactions were loaded into the database from various accounts listed in the account dimension table, including savings accounts, checking accounts, and credit cards.
 I extracted the account data manually from my online banking website as separate CSV files for each type of account.
 Afterward, I imported the data into a Jupyter Notebook and applied individual transformations via Python to each dataset.
 I created custom functions to automate most of this process, minimizing the need for manual intervention.
 In cases where the Python functions could not process transactions accurately, I reviewed them manually.
 You can find the functions used for transaction processing in the [transactions processing functions](transactions_processing/transactions_processing_functions.py).

-To view an example of processing transactions each account, view the respective Jupyter Notebook linked below:
+To view an example of processing transactions for each account, view the respective Jupyter Notebook linked below:
   - [Savings transactions processing](transactions_processing/savings_processing_example.ipynb)
   - [Checking transactions processing](transactions_processing/checking_processing_example.ipynb)
   - [Credit card transactions processing](transactions_processing/cc_processing_example.ipynb)